ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 ## Full source code

-The following code snippets are the complete implementation of the application (and all its dependencies).
+The following code snippets present the complete implementation of the application (and all its dependencies).
 Follow the [application structure](#application-structure) diagram to re–create the application.

 ### `app.js`